Published in Human Resources Terms category by MBA Skool Team

 Every job role requires employees to perform certain duties, have responsibility & accountability for their work.
 Under job characteristics model, the main characteristics of every job include skill variety, task identity, task significance, autonomy & feedback.
 Skill variety are the requirements for conducting all tasks under the job role.
 A higher skill variety will take an employee to a better role, keep them motivated, enhance their skills and keep up employee motivation.
 On the other hand, a low skill variety role can be monotonous, boring and can leave the employee unsatisfied & demotivated.

 An illustration of a job with high skill variety would be of an owner-operator of a garage who interacts with customers, performs electrical repairs, does body work and rebuilds engines.

 An example of a job with low skill variety would be that of a painter employed in a construction activity to paint walls.

-Browse the definition and meaning of more terms similar to Skill Variety.
-The Management Dictionary covers over 7000 business concepts from 6 categories.
+Browse the definition and meaning of more similar terms.
+The Management Dictionary covers over 1800 business concepts from 5 categories.